Shepherd126/Shepherd-MO/README.md

 ## 🚀 Features

-✅ **Real-time Notifications** – Stay updated instantly with push notifications that can navigate to relevant sections.
+✅ **Real-time Notifications** – Stay updated instantly with push notifications using SignalR that can navigate to relevant sections.

 ✅ **Kanban Task Management** – Organize and update progress in a dynamic and intuitive Kanban board.

 ✅ **Multi-language Support** – Available in **English** and **Vietnamese**.

 ✅ **Dark Mode** – Seamless switching between light and dark themes.

 ✅ **Advanced Navigation** – Multiple navigation flows ensure a smooth user experience.

 ✅ **Profile Customization** – Choose an image from the gallery or take a picture to update your profile.

 ✅ **Permission Handling** – Secure and user-friendly permissions for profile updates.

 ✅ **Event & Activity Management** – Plan, schedule, and track events and activities efficiently.

 ✅ **Flutter Mobile App** – Built with **Flutter** and **Firebase** for a fast and scalable experience.

 ---